Alzheimer's Documentary Series

 >>Come on, get outta here.

->>I mean, you've had it years now, >>Yeah.
+>>I mean, you've been eight years now.

->>And memory is just be starting to become more of an issue.
+>>And memory has just been starting to become more of an issue.

 >>Right.

-(light string music) >>So here we got three generations.
+(chickens clucking) >>So here we got three generations.

 There's me and Pa, right?

-And then Tracey and Brian.
+>>And then Tracey and Brian.

->>And then their two boys, >>My two boys.
+And then their two boys.

->>And, that are men.
+>>That are men.

->>And then Kinsley.
+And then Kinsley.

->>Funny, now we live together, right?
+>>Funny now we live together.

-And we like it?
+>>And we like it?

-(Brenda laughs) Well, we're best friends, let's just say that.
+>>Yeah, well, we're best friends, let's just say that.

 >>Yeah.